Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Proposed Solutions

 To this end, we propose a novel MECCO algorithm by combining access control and computation offloading on a mobile blockchain IoT network.
-The concept of the integrated scheme is shown in Algorithm 3, which can be explained as follows.
-We first create a private Ethereum blockchain environment on cloud, i.e. Amazon cloud platform, to perform access control and offloading functionalities.
-With blockchain setup, we can deploy a smart contract and connect with a network of MDs, i.e. smartphones to formulate a MECCO system (lines 1-3).
+The concept of the integrated scheme is shown in Algorithm~\ref{Alg:TotalAlg}, which can be explained as follows.
+We first create a private Ethereum blockchain environment on cloud, i.e., Amazon cloud platform, to perform access control and offloading functionalities.
+With blockchain setup, we can deploy a smart contract and connect with a network of MDs, e.g., smartphones, to formulate a MECCO system (lines 1-3).
 It is assumed that all MDs have the demand to offload their computation tasks to edge or cloud servers for execution.
 In the access control phase, each MD will send an offloading request as a transaction in blockchain context to the cloud server for authentication.
 The smart contract deployed on cloud will verify the transaction to accept or refuse the request.
 If the request is accepted, the process now goes to the offloading phase, otherwise a penalty will be given to the requestor (lines 4-14).
 In the offloading phase, it is assumed that all authorized MDs in the access control phase are grouped into the new set of devices ($N^'$).
 We perform the offloading algorithm using a DRL network to optimize the offloading cost for our MECCO.
 The process finishes with the mining of the transaction and appending it to the blockchain (lines 15-20).
-The implementation and evaluation of the proposed scheme is presented in the next section.